laminas/laminas-crypt/doc/book/intro.md

 > ## PHP-CryptLib
 >
-> Many of the ideas behind the zend-crypt component have been inspired by the
+> Many of the ideas behind the laminas-crypt component have been inspired by the
 > [PHP-CryptLib project](https://github.com/ircmaxell/PHP-CryptLib), authored by
 > [Anthony Ferrara](http://blog.ircmaxell.com/).
 PHP-CryptLib is an
 > all-inclusive pure PHP cryptographic library for all cryptographic needs.
 It